 Dr. Deanna Arnill-Mutzel practices chiropractic in Bellevue, WA.
-Her areas of clinical interest consist of spinal decompression, laser treatment, and carpal tunnel syndrome.
+Areas of expertise for Dr. Arnill-Mutzel include spinal decompression, laser treatment, and carpal tunnel syndrome.

 Dr. Steven Matthewson's area of specialization is chiropractic.
 Areas of particular interest for Dr. Matthewson include applied kinesiology and X-rays.
-He accepts Labor & Industries and Self-Pay/Uninsured insurance.
-He has received professional recognition including the following: Member Washington State Chiropractic Association Member-Kido Kwan Federation- Senior student.
+He takes Labor & Industries and Self-Pay/Uninsured insurance.
+Dr. Matthewson has received the distinction of Member Washington State Chiropractic Association Member-Kido Kwan Federation- Senior student.

 Conditions / Treatments